kamilkisiela/apollo-angular/docs/source/basics/setup.md

 `Apollo` is an Angular service exported from `apollo-angular` to share GraphQL data with your UI.

 First, pass your GraphQL query wrapped in the `gql` function (from `graphql-tag`) to the `query` property in the `Apollo.watchQuery` method, in your component.
-The `Apollo` service is a regular angular service that you familiar with, data are being streamed through Observables.
-Same here.
+The `Apollo` service is a regular angular service available to you, and your data is streamed through Observables.

 The `watchQuery` method returns a `QueryRef` object which has the `valueChanges` property that is an `Observable`.